Black-Box Detection of Language Model Watermarks: Experimental Evaluation

-\paragraph{Results: reliable watermark detection} Our main results are shown in \cref{tab:main_results_table}, where we report the median p-values for each (model, test, scenario) tuple across 100 repetitions of each experiment.
+\paragraph{Results: reliable watermark detection} Our main results are shown in \cref{tab:main_results_table}, where we report the median p-values, as in \citep{stanford}, for each (model, test, scenario) tuple across 100 repetitions of each experiment.
 Across all experiments, all three tests reject the null hypothesis (\emph{the specific watermark is not present}) at a 95\% confidence level only when the scheme from the target family is indeed applied to the model.
-This confirms that our tests are reliable in detecting watermarks, and robust with respect to the model and the specific parameters of the scheme, emphasizing our tests' generalization to all schemes that are based on the same foundational principles.
-In particular, our Red-Green tests are robust to the seeding scheme, the logit bias $\delta$, and the green token fraction $\gamma$; our Fixed-Sampling tests maintain high confidence even for unusually high values of $n_{key}$ and those higher than the number of queries; finally, our Cache-Augmented tests are robust to all details of the underlying scheme.
-Our results also provide evidence that unrelated model modifications do not cause false positives, as no test passes when the model is unwatermarked or watermarked with a different scheme family.
+This confirms that our tests are reliable in detecting watermarks, and robust with respect to the model and the specific parameters of the scheme, emphasizing our tests' generalization to all schemes based on the same foundational principles.
+In particular, our Red-Green tests are robust to the seeding scheme, the logit bias $\delta$, and the green token fraction $\gamma$; our Fixed-Sampling tests maintain high confidence even for high values of $n_{key}$ and those higher than the number of queries; finally, our Cache-Augmented tests are robust to all details of the underlying scheme.
+Our results also suggest that unrelated model modifications do not cause false positives:, as no test passes when the model is unwatermarked or watermarked with a different scheme family.

-Our tests do not incur significant costs for the adversary, making them easily applicable in practice.
-While the cost of a particular run varies across models and scenarios, we can estimate the average cost of the tests to be below \$20 for Red-Green, \$1 for Fixed-Sampling, and \$0.1 for Cache-Augmented tests, assuming latest OpenAI \textsc{GPT4o} pricing.
+Our tests do not incur significant costs for the adversary, making them easily applicable in practice. \reb{While the cost of a particular run varies across models and scenarios, we estimate the average cost of the tests to be below \$3 for Red-Green, \$0.3 for Fixed-Sampling, and \$0.1 for Cache-Augmented tests, assuming latest OpenAI \textsc{GPT4o} pricing (see \cref{app:costs} for a detailed estimation of the costs)}.